 The main parameters used in FEL simulations are presented in Table VII.
 The CHG undulator is planar and consists of three segments followed by the delay chicane.
 The amplifier is place behind the chicane and consists of six segments with variable polarization.
-We simulate two case: linear and circular polarization of the amplifier undulator.
-In the latter case only a half of the radiation power from CHG undulator is coupled to the amplifier (linearly polarized beam can be
+We simulate two cases: linear and circular polarization of the amplifier undulator.
+In the latter case, only a half of the radiation power from CHG undulator is coupled to the amplifier (linearly polarized beam can be decomposed into left and right circularly polarized beams), so that we introduce the reduction by a factor of two in our simulations.

-TABLE VII: The parameters of FEL simulations.
+TABLE VII.
+The parameters of FEL simulations.

-subsystem parameter Value
+Subsystem Parameter Value

-Laser Laser pulse duration (FWHM), fs 33
+Laser Laser pulse duration (FWHM) (fs) 33

-Laser wavelength, nm 300
+Laser wavelength (nm) 300

-Laser power, MW 100
+Laser power (MW) 100

-Modulator Undulator period, cm 8.26
+Modulator Undulator period (cm) 8.26

 Number of periods 30

-Undulator parameter K{rms} 6.9117
+Undulator parameter $K{\rm rms}$ 6.9117

-Chicane R56, μ m 52
+Chicane R56 (μm) 52

 Radiator Number of modules 3

-Undulator period, cm 3.15
+Undulator period (cm) 3.15

 Number of periods in one module 63

-Undulator parameter K{rms} 0.8400
+Undulator parameter $K{\rm rms}$ 0.8400

-Delay chicane R56, μ m 740
+Delay chicane R56 (μm) 740

 Amplifier Number of modules 6

-Undulator period, cm 3.5
+- Undulator period (cm) 3.5

 Number of periods in one module 72

-Undulator parameter K{rms} 0.7725
+Undulator parameter $K{\rm rms}$ 0.7725